Hetty Koes Endang: Early life and success

-With the orchestra led by Addie MS, in 1983 Endang won third place at the Chile Song Festival with Titik Hamzah's song "Sayang" ("Dear"); Endang herself was chosen as best singer.
+With the orchestra led by Addie MS, Endang won third place at the 1983 edition of the Viña del Mar International Song Festival in Chile with Titik Hamzah's song "Sayang" ("Dear"); Endang herself was chosen as best singer.
 In 1984, Endang performed a duet, "Sayang" ("Dear"; written by Eros Djarot and Jockie Soerjoprajogo) with Chrisye on his album Nona; she also provided backing vocals for "Gadis Manja" ("Spoiled Girl").
 At first Chrisye was unsure of the duet, as his and Endang's vocal styles were quite different.
 However, the album was successful.
 In 1986 she won a BASF Award for Berdiri Bulu Roma-ku (My Spine is Tingling), which sold over a million copies in Indonesia.

 Later career

-Endang married politician Yusuf Erwin Faishal in July 1991, after two months of courtship.
+Endang married politician Yusuf Emir Faishal in July 1991, after two months of courtship.
 Afterwards she performed internationally, in Kuala Lumpur, Malaysia, and Tokyo.
 The couple lived in Johor Bahru for five years.
 In 1996 they went on the hajj to Mecca.

 During the New Order, Endang campaigned several times for reigning president Suharto's Golkar party.
 However, after the fall of Suharto in 1998, she became involved with the National Awakening Party (Partai Kebangkitan Bangsa), with her husband, as she had long been part of the sponsor, the Islamic organisation Nahdlatul Ulama.
 She later recalled that her work with Golkar had been done under external pressure.

-In 1999 Endang released Alunan Emas 25 Tahun Kegemilangan (Golden Songs from 25 Years of Joy), a compilation album in celebration of the 25th anniversary of her entry into music.
+In 1999, Endang released Alunan Emas 25 Tahun Kegemilangan (Golden Songs from 25 Years of Joy), a compilation album in celebration of the 25th anniversary of her entry into music.
 Two years later she became managing director of a start-up news portal website, Indonesiakini.com.

 As of December 2011, Hetty is semi-retired, currently actively performs multiples off air and focuses in performing for charity events.
 Other than that, she actively contributes in singing competition in multiple events in Indonesia and Malaysia.

 Music

-Endang sings kroncong, a kind of traditional Indonesian music typified with slow, melancholic melodies and heavy use of string instruments.
+Endang sings keroncong, a kind of traditional Indonesian music typified with slow, melancholic melodies and heavy use of string instruments.
 She has a high, shrill voice.
 In an interview with The Malay Mail she said that her works are most successful in Japan and the Netherlands.